gearglow/ReptiliaWithATwist/The List.md

 > REQUIREMENTS:
 > Harry must have died at least three times before this one.
 The memory keeping contract must  be included.
 Death must refer to Hermione as "some Granger girl" when Harry's soul mate turns up in his rant.
 Obviously, must at least be Harmony.
 >
-> OPTIONAL: Dumbledore's manipulations can be a factor in Harry's premature demises."
+> OPTIONAL: Dumbledore's manipulations can be a factor in Harry's premature demises.

 ### Changes and Adjustments